-The upland tundra of the Yukon-Kuskokwim Delta (YKD) consists of relatively flat landscapes, yet it is connected by a complex mosaic of peatland plateaus and interconnected lakes, fens, and streams.
+The upland tundra of the Yukon-Kuskokwim Delta (YKD) consists of relatively flat landscapes, yet it is connected by a mosaic of peatland plateaus, lakes, fens, and streams.

-Permafrost thaw and tundra wildfire may alter surface and subsurface water flow paths, altering water and/or solute transport across the landscape.
+Permafrost thaw and tundra wildfire may change subsurface water flow paths, altering water and/or solute transport across the landscape.

-To better understand the influence of fire on subsurface water flow in the YKD, we characterized soils and measured subsurface water levels on peat plateaus and fens in unburned controls sites as well as sites impacted by a 2015 wildfire.
+To better understand the influence of fire on subsurface water flow in the YKD, we measured subsurface water levels on peat plateaus and fens in unburned controls sites as well as sites influenced by a 2015 wildfire.